Tips & Tricks

 8. Remove the steak from the pan and allow it to rest for 10 to 20 minutes before serving, cutting it against the grain and into thin slices for serving.

-Picanha steak can be cut in different ways depending on the dish.
+Picanha can be cut in different ways depending on the dish.
 Here are few of the most common ways to cut and prepare the picanha:

-• Cut into Steaks: Place the whole picanha roast fat side down on a cutting board, and slice with the grain to create individual steaks of about 2” to 2.5” in thickness.
+• Cut into Picanha Steaks: Place the whole picanha roast fat side down on a cutting board, and slice with the grain to create individual steaks of about 2” to 2.5” in thickness.
 The reason you cut with the grain is because the individual steaks will later be cut against the grain when serving the picanha in thinner slices.

 • Slicing a Cooked Picanha Roast: Slicing the picanha steak after cooking it as an entire roast is a great way to enjoy a rare or medium rare doneness.
 Allow the picanha to rest for 10 to 20 minutes after cooking, and then carve thin slices by cutting against the grain.